openworkload/swm-core/README.md

 ## How to run

 Pull or build a container that will run the Core.
-The procedure of building and running swm-core container is [described here](https://github.com/openworkload/swm-core/blob/master/priv/prod/README.md)
+The procedure of building and running swm-core container is [described here](BUILD.md).

 ## Contributing

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
 If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
+Our code of conduct can be found [here](CODE_OF_CONDUCT.md).

 ## License